 The program was supplemented with community oriented materials created by lawyers at Linklaters LLP who worked with LWOB's graphic artist to create two illustrated publications featuring best practices for the practitioner working on TIPS issues and educating citizens to recognize trafficking situations and rights and resources for the person victimized by trafficking.

 Click here to view the illustrated publication "Understanding Human Trafficking" created for the Liberian Bar: Human Trafficking - Liberia - Illustrated graphic novel .
-A second publication has been completed and distributed to lawyers and judges throughout the country that focuses on the lawyer/judge interaction with victims of human trafficking that come before them.
-The third in a series of four (4) graphic novels will focus on the police investigatory phase of trafficking prosecutions and is due out in time for the next trial advocacy training in Spring 2014.
+A second publication accompanied by a trainer manual has been completed and distributed to lawyers and judges throughout the country that focuses on the lawyer/judge interaction with victims of human trafficking that come before them.
+The third in a series of four (4) graphic novels is scheduled for distribution at the 2014 training and the fourth in the series will be distributed at the 2015 training.
+They involve the police investigatory phase of trafficking prosecutions and the trafficking trial.

 In 2013, LWOB's training included, for the first time, 20 law enforcement personnel and connected their important role in the investigatory stage to successful prosecutions in Court.
 LWOB's work in Liberia for the next three years is funded by a grant from the JTIP department of the United States Department of State.
 Interim police trainings will continue throughout the life of the grant.
 Two additional large-scale trainings integrating all the stakeholders in human trafficking prosecutions, are now scheduled for late 2014 and spring 2015.